 Experience as a staff accountant can lead to a rewarding career with an accompanying escalation in salary.
 With the boomer generation increasingly moving toward retirement, companies are investing in career development and mentoring for less experienced candidates with potential who can be groomed for more responsible roles in the future.

-The work of staff accountants during any given day or week encompasses many different activities — financial, as well as administrative.
-Although the position’s duties vary from organization to organization, staff accountants usually report to the controller, director of finance or a CPA.
 Staff accountants do everything from maintaining general ledgers to meeting with clients to discuss real estate tax liabilities.
 Typical tasks handled by staff accountants include:

 - Accounts payable and receivable